engpol/fspi_analysis/README.md

 A simple plugin to analyse fluorescent sediment profile images (FSPI) within napari.

+[Here](https://vimeo.com/1090902747) is a tutorial on installing, and using, the plugin from within the napari standalone application.

 ----------------------------------

 This [napari] plugin was generated with [copier] using the [napari-plugin-template].